British actor Julian Sands identified as hiker missing in California mountains

 “The recent storms that brought the snow and ice conditions are not favorable for hikers, even those that feel they have a high level of experience.”

-Mr Sands, who lives in North Hollywood, Sands, has appeared in more than 150 movies and television shows during his career.
+Sands, who lives in north Hollywood, has appeared in more than 150 movies and television shows during his career.

+Born in England, he moved to California in the Eighties to pursue a Hollywood career, following the success of the James Ivory-directed A Room with a View, the 1985 romance adapted from E M Forster’s 1908 novel.

+Sands, who had received attention for his early perforance 1984 film The Killing Fields, was cast as lead George Emerson opposite Helena Bonham Carter’s Lucy Honeychurch.
+The film also starred Maggie Smith, Daniel Day-Lewis, Judi Dench and Simon Calllow in supporting roles.

 Join our commenting forum